Olek Gierczak

 Publications

-Type Vigilance And The Truth About Transient Gradual Typing, Olek Gierczak, Lucy Menon, Christos Dimoulas, Amal Ahmed.
-Accepted in OOPSLA 2024 Round 1, March 2024.
+Gradually Typed Languages Should Be Vigilant!, Olek Gierczak, Lucy Menon, Christos Dimoulas, Amal Ahmed.
+OOPSLA 2024, March 2024.
 Technical Appendix

 Oxide: The Essence of Rust, Aaron Weiss, Olek Gierczak, Daniel Patterson, Amal Ahmed.
 On arXiv, October 2021.